 Set the basename for the text printer.
 The output filename will be filename.smodels. :param filename: Base filename :param overwrite: If True and the file already exists, it will be removed. :param silent: dont comment removing old files

-Printer class to handle the printing of one single text output class tools.printer.XmlPrinter(output='stdout', filename=None)
+'''

+class tools.printer.TxTPrinter(output='stdout', filename=None)

+'''